 The access_token key can be any random string.
 This is used to ensure that only those devices which you have configured can authenticate to Home Assistant to change a device state.
 For security, we recommend using secrets.yaml to specify this.

 konnectedsection represents a list of Konnected devices that you have on your network.
 Each NodeMCU WiFi module is considered a device.

 idis based on the MAC address of the WiFi module with colons/punctuation removed.
-You can either use the full 12-character (3 byte) MAC address, or just the last 6 characters for brevity.
-You can find the MAC address when you connect the device to WiFi it's part of the SSID broadcast, or by looking in your router's listing of devices connected to your WiFi.
+Must be the full 12-character MAC address with all lowercase letters and numbers.
+You can find the MAC address by looking in your router's listing of devices connected to your WiFi.

 Nested under the devices list should be a section for binary_sensors and optionally switches.

 zone(for the Konnected branded Alarm Panel hardware) or